 We could find a visitor and pray with them or invite them to eat with us.
 Perhaps we could reach out to someone new in town and assist if any needs emerge.

-Perhaps we could give a hand-written card to someone who lost a family member.
+Maybe we could give a hand-written card to someone who lost a family member.
 Perhaps we can give someone a ride if a ride is needed.
-Perhaps we can say words of encouragement to the pastor; and yes, pastors need to be encouraged too.
+We could possibly say words of encouragement to the pastor; and yes, pastors need to be encouraged too.
 I believe a church filled with people like this would be packed.

 Although I haven’t mastered this completely, when I go to church, my goal is to reach out to others.
 I ask God to show me what I need to do… and he does.
 I’ve met a lot of new folks and try to help if there is a need.